For conduct to be considered corrupt under the ICAC Act it must involve or affect a NSW public official or public authority.

 People working in the Parliament, government departments, statutory authorities and local councils in NSW, as well as NSW magistrates, judges, local councillors and politicians are all public officials.

-The ICAC cannot generally examine the conduct of NSW police officers.
-The Police Integrity Commission has been responsible for investigating allegations of police corruption since 1997.
+The ICAC cannot generally examine the conduct of NSW police officers or officers of the NSW Crime Commission.
+The Police Integrity Commission is responsible for investigating allegations of corruption involving NSW Police and the NSW Crime Commission.
 The ICAC retains jurisdiction to investigate corruption by police officers when it also involves other public officials who are not police.